RobSmyth/Git2SemVer.MSBuild.Fork/docs/Usage/Workflow.md

 **Does the release need to be the most recent commit on the release branch**

-No - If it is not the most recent then, after adding a release tag, rebuilding following commits will result in their versions following the released version according to semantic versioning rules.
+No - If it is not the most recent then, after adding a (release tag)[xref:release-tagging], rebuilding following commits will result in their versions following the released version according to semantic versioning rules.

 ## Related topics